bvujovic/SensorNodeESP/README.md

 ## TODO
 - [ ] README.md: Change images where necessary.
 - [ ] Hub:
+    - [ ] Web App:
+        - [ ] Display cmbSensor value on btnRefresh click so if the web app didn't load completely - click on that button would load web app properly and not only sensor data
+        - [ ] ?
+Add https://xeco.info/xeco/vazduh/Beograd%20%C4%8Cukarica-Beogradskog%20Bataljona-1100127923 to Links section (location is not that near me :\ )
+        - [ ] Improve interface (chart.js disappears, shrinks)
+    - [ ] Add 5V buzzer (with transistor)
 - [ ] Clients:
     - [ ] SCD30:
         - [ ] Check if pinButton is pressed before wait for response from airSensor (SCD30)